Ylvauk/node-npm-intro/README.md

 ### Turn and Talk

-In your breakout groups discuss the following questions:

 - In plain English, what does a server do?
 - Have we had exposure to any servers so far?
 Give some examples.